-Complaint trends
+2. Complaint trends

-The number of complaints about health services received and closed by prescribed providers since 2014-15 is shown in Figure 1.
-The Health Complaints Data Collection Program received information relating to 7,604 complaints during 2018-19.
-This represents a 5% increase in the number of complaints reported compared to 2014-15 (see Figure 1).

-The number of complaints reported closed has been consistent with the number of complaints received; from 2015-16 to 2018-19 at least 95% of received complaints were closed within the same financial year.
+The number of complaints about health services received and closed by prescribed providers since 2015-16 is shown in Figure 1.
+The Health Complaints Data Collection Program received information relating to 6,622 complaints during 2019-20 (see Figure 1).
+The number of complaints reported closed has generally been consistent with the number of complaints received; from 2015-16 to 2019-20 at least 95% of received complaints were closed within the same financial year.